 Some say that silence is the new black.
 Well, they’re right!
 Especially when you wear Moldex Pura-Fit ear plugs.

 What is the highest certified hearing protection rating available for best ear plugs out there?
-It’s 33, and Moldex Pura-Fit ear plugs have it.
-Why?
-Because they are top notch.
-Period.
-The holy grail of ear plugs manufacturers is to come up with a product that is both incredibly effective in blocking outside noise and comfortable to wear for long periods.
+It’s 33, and Moldex Pura-Fit ear plugs enjoy this highest rating.
+Why so?
+Well, because they are top notch, that’s why.
+The holy grail of ear plug manufacturers is to come up with a product that is both incredibly effective in blocking outside noise and comfortable to wear for long periods.
 Moldex 6800 does the job brilliantly as it doesn’t put too much pressure on ear canal.

 Moldex 6800 are one of the best ear plugs out there, if not the best.
 They are made of foam material but what makes them different from Flents Quiet Please Foam ear plugs, for example, is that Moldex 6800 feature longer length for easy fitting and removal.
 At the same time, they don’t get in the way when you sleep on a side.